nitya-balaji/gpu-kernel-performance-predictor/README.md

 ```
 http://localhost:5000/predictdata
 ```
-Enter your GPU kernel configuration parameters and click **Predict Runtime** to get a predicted execution time in milliseconds.
+Enter your GPU kernel configuration parameters and click **Predict Runtime** to get a predicted runtime in milliseconds.

 ---